anonymoususer17/satat/README.md

 # Satat - Card Game

-A cross-platform mobile application for playing Satat, a traditional Lebanese 4-player partnership trick-taking card game.
+A cross-platform mobile application for playing Satat, a traditional 4-player partnership trick-taking card game.

 ## About Satat